samsherrawal/AzurePostGreSQLHOL/module05/howto-configure-server-parameters-using-cli.md.md

 This command resets the **log\_min\_messages** parameter to the default value **WARNING**.
 For more information on server parameters and permissible values, see PostgreSQL documentation on [Setting Parameters](https://www.postgresql.org/docs/current/config-setting.html).

-## Next steps

-- To configure and access server logs, see [Server Logs in Azure Database for PostgreSQL](concepts-logging.md)